mcclatchy/docpub/docpub-planning-notes.md

 * COMPLETED: how to handle non-Mclatchy whitelisted email domains? (e.g. gmail)
 	* Solution: try/except statement

+* COMPLETED: how to mark an account as `verified` after the test has occurred? currently only updates that field during the test upload

 * COMPLETED: add a custom formatted `list_display` field that displays a checkmark or x depending on whether the user has included a verified DocumentCloud password
 	* need to add a `verified` field under DocCloudCreds